interledger-deprecated/ilp-kit/docs/DEV.md

 cd client
 npm run start
 ```

+Congratulations, your development instance is up and running!
+Go to https://wallet1.com and bypass the certificate warning in order to access your development ILP Kit.

 ## Run the integration tests with Docker
 We have a docker image which is useful for running the integration tests.
 The following command (when run from the